magento/devdocs/guides/v2.0/payments-integrations/payment-integration-whatis.md

 In this section you can find information about what Payment Gateway is from Magento perspective, it's consumers, and client customizations.

 ### Payment Gateway from Magento perspective

-Basically integration provides an ability to put/create a transaction based on _Order_ details or perform available operations on existing _Transaction_.
+In general the _Payment Gateway_ it is a set of components (commands, builders, validators, handlers, etc.) which provide an ability to put/create transactions based on _Order_ details or perform available operations on existing _Transaction_.
-Let's say we have a function _F_, which represents a Gateway operation, and transaction payload _p_, the operation can be represented as follows:
-_F(p) = t_

 Transaction payload in such case is specific to a concrete Gateway, and may encapsulate various data parts: